cynlik/techdot-backend/README.md

 Example: IPGEOAPI=YOUR_API_KEY

-API Location in the Project
+#### API Location in the Project

-The API functionality is contained within the src/api/services/geolocation.ts file.
+The API functionality is contained within the `src/api/services/geolocation.ts` file.
 Here, you'll find the getUserCountry function utilizing Axios to interact with the IP Geolocation API, fetching the country name based on the provided IP.

-## API Features
-### Categories
-The categories segment electronic products into distinct sections, simplifying the user's exploration of computer peripherals, household appliances, etc.

-### Subcategories
-Subcategories provide more detailed classification within each main category.
-For example, in the computer components category, we have motherboard, graphics card, processor, etc.

-### Products
-This feature represents individual product available for purchase.
-Each product contains comprehensive information such as name, description, compatibility details, specifications, images, and prices.

-### Users
-The user feature manages customer accounts, enabling profile creation and management, purchase history viewing, payment information management, and delivery address storage.

-### Shopping Carts
-Shopping carts enable customers to collect and temporarily store their chosen computer components for purchase.
-They can add, remove, or modify items in their cart before finalizing their order.

-### Wish Lists
-Wish lists allow registered users to save desired products for future consideration, providing a convenient way to track favorite items without immediately adding them to the cart.

-### Guests
-Functionality for visitors without registered accounts, allowing them to browse computer components, add items to their cart, and create temporary wish lists without needing an account.

-### Discount Codes
-Discount codes offer customers the opportunity to receive special discounts on their purchases, whether through percentage-based discounts or fixed monetary discounts.

-### Promotions
-Promotions encompass special offers or marketing campaigns that may include seasonal discounts, limited-time sales, bundled deals, or offers tied to specific computer component categories or periods.

-### Contribution
-We welcome contributions to enhance and refine the functionality of this API.
-If you have ideas, bug reports, or feature requests, please feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the [GPL-3.0 License](./LICENSE).